sarajag/foundry-samples/samples/microsoft/infrastructure-setup/17-private-network-standard-user-assigned-identity-agent-setup/README.md

 ---
-description: This set of templates demonstrates how to set up Azure AI Agent Service with virtual network isolation with private network links to connect the agent to your secure data.
+description: This set of templates demonstrates how to set up Azure AI Agent Service with virtual network isolation using User Managed Identity authetication for the AI Service with private network links to connect the agent to your secure data.
 page_type: sample
 products:
 - azure